Sekams/express_blog_api/README.md

 # The Nexus Blog API

-**The Nexus Blog API** is a RESTful API for serving data persistence methods to the Shopping List application.
+**The Nexus Blog API** is a RESTful API for serving data persistence methods to The Nexus Blog application.

 ## Live API
 WIP